-I view my work through the lens of interactions, products and research, a perspective on design that is inextricably linked to my belief in the benefits of diversity.
-The journey I started with Veryday thirteen years ago has allowed me to tie these passions together– from stegring more intimate projects all the way to leading large, diverse teams of multidisciplinary creatives.
+I view my work through the lens of interactions, products, and research, a perspective on design that is inextricably linked to my belief in the benefits of diversity.
+The journey I started with Veryday thirteen years ago has allowed me to tie these passions together– from steering more intimate projects all the way to leading large, diverse teams of multidisciplinary creatives.

 Diversity in practice: a fine balance

 Design is about developing products and services with a contextual fit for people in the everyday worlds they inhabit.
 As designers, we’re trained to identify socio-cultural nuances as the basis for crafting the future.
 We know how to get up close and personal to distinguish the subtleties of context, behavior, and relationships, and we know how to adapt to local circumstances.
 But to tap into the value of diversity, knowing “how to” is just not enough.